 - I will continue to create because doing so makes me feel more fulfilled and content.

 Now list the ways you will honour your positive qualities below:

-Enjoy your journey to a more positive path!!
+Enjoy your journey on a more positive path.

 Adapted from the PositivePsychologyBlog